 I am delighted to be part of the Leverett Crafts & Arts Community.

 Like so many artists, my love of form comes from my love of nature.
-The immediacy of sculpting with clay makes for a satisfying and immediate way of reflecting on and translating things I see in the natural world.
+The intimacy of sculpting with clay makes for a satisfying and immediate way of reflecting on and translating things I see in the natural world.
 I first started working with clay at the Kalamazoo Institute of Arts in Kalamazoo MI 20 years ago using water based clay to sculpt live models in mostly quick, gestural poses.
 I think that beginning that way, with the time constraints of the pose, led me to make pieces that were very expressionistic and sensual.

 After taking a 15 or so year hiatus from making sculpture, and now working from references and recollection instead of a live model, I am enjoying learning to be more deliberate and intentional, as well as reflecting on what is different now about the things I feel drawn to making.